xdv/divvyd/Builds/VisualStudio2017/README.md

 ## Important

-We do not recommend Windows for rippled production use at this time.
+We do not recommend Windows for divvyd production use at this time.
 Currently, the Ubuntu platform has received the highest level of quality assurance, testing, and support.
 Additionally, 32-bit Windows versions are not supported.

 ## Prerequisites

-To clone the source code repository, create branches for inspection or modification, build rippled under Visual Studio, and run the unit tests you will need these software components
+To clone the source code repository, create branches for inspection or modification, build divvyd under Visual Studio, and run the unit tests you will need these software components

 | Component | Minimum Recommended Version |